 a large aeolid with a tan body and greenish to brownish cerata decorated

 with white spots.
+Rarely, it may be tinged with orange.
 Its cerata have prominent cnidosacs in their tips.

 It may be distinguished from other Hawaiian